Two more Aucklanders share terrifying Lime lockup stories

 Auckland based senior software architect and Lime rider Robert King tweeted to the Herald morning, "mine locked up yesterday at about 40km/h.
 Luckily, I didn't come off but did a pretty decent drift."

-Lime scooters have a top speed of 27km/h on the flat, but can gain greater velocity downhill.
+Lime scooters have a top speed of 27km/h on the flat, but can gain greater velocity downhill - and King was speeding down the downhill section of the Grafton Gully cycleway.
 A drift is when a vehicle skids sideways with locked wheels.

 And Punakaiki Fund manager Lance Wiggs said, "This lock-up happened to one of our folks going down Queen St - they managed to land safely."